 Once a child is familiar with counting in 2’s, 3’s and 10, can count backwards and forwards and is capable of adding and subtracting, then I believe they are ready to tackle the times tables.
 Use pasta and different objects to model what they are doing.
 For example, when counting in two’s lay out pasta in sets of twos for them to count.

 Start with the multiples of a number.
-For example, if they are learning the 3 times tables, then start by getting them to copy out 3, 6, 9,12 all the way to 36.
+For example, if they are learning the 3 times tables, then start by getting them to copy out multiples which are 3, 6, 9,12 all the way to 36.
 Get them to do this in columns.
 They should write this out and say it out aloud.
 They can do this as many times as they need.
 Try and encourage them to say it out aloud without looking.
 Encourage them to use whatever tactics they require.
 There is no set way to remember the numbers.
 This can be done over several weeks.
 Do not rush the process as it does take time for some children to remember, but once they do – they will be thrilled.

 Then write the full number sentence out

 Once they can write and recall the multiples without looking at the answers, they should move on to writing out from 1 x 3 = 3 and so on until they get to 12.
 They should then recite this to themselves as they write.

 Mix it up with worksheets, printable games, online games